 - Official transcripts from all post-secondary institutions attended, including evidence of completion of the applicable Bachelor degree program.
 Minimum GPA on post-secondary coursework required.
-See program specific information. - Evidence of profession specific licensure.
+See program specific information. - Essays that provide a clear and concise explanation of the applicant's interest in Cabarrus College and health sciences; and evaluates their ability to write and think critically.
+See program specific information as some programs request additional topics.
+Evidence of profession specific licensure if applicable.
 See program specific information.